taldatech/tf-bgd/README.md

 This little example will train a regression model as described in the background.

-The testing (predicting) is performed on 2000 points in [-6,6], which is outside the training region ([-4,4], 20 points).
+The testing (predicting) is performed on 2000 points in [-6,6], which has samples outside the training region ([-4,4], 20 points).
 It will also output the maximum uncertainty (maximum standard deviation for the output), where we want more uncertainty in uncharted regions to show the flexibility of the network (the reddish zones in the graph).

 You should use the `bgd_regression_example.py` file with the following arguments: